 “Wake up and turn me loose…Got to have Kaya now!”
 Bob Marley

-Kaya Fest 2018 ft.
-Ms. Lauryn Hill, the legendary west coast multi-platinum hip-hop group, Cypress Hill, the beloved phenom rapper/chef/author/TV host Action Bronson, Hawaiian contemporary folk rock singer/songwriter Anuhea, and very special guest appearance by guitar giant and prominent social activist, Tom Morello (Rage Against The Machine/Prophets Of Rage).
+Kaya Fest 2018 announces the addition of four major acts to its stellar second annual line-up: the legendary west coast multi-platinum hip-hop group, Cypress Hill, the beloved phenom rapper/chef/author/TV host Action Bronson, Hawaiian contemporary folk rock singer/songwriter Anuhea, and very special guest appearance by guitar giant and prominent social activist, Tom Morello (Rage Against The Machine/Prophets Of Rage).
 Fruit of Life Productions presents the second annual Kaya Fest on April 28 and 29 at the NOS Events Center, located at 689 S E Street in San Bernardino, CA

 In addition to the new artists announced, this year all five Marley brothers (Stephen, Ziggy, Damian, Julian and Ky-Mani) return for a second historic performance, along with their father’s contemporary, reggae legend Toots Hibbert & The Maytals.
 They will be joined by Marcia Griffiths of the I-Threes, foundation reggae band Inner Circle—who celebrate their 50th year in the reggae industry this year—as well as the original Reggae Ambassadors Third World, Indubious and Roots Of Creation.

 The Kaya Fest Lineup will also showcase the next generation of Marley music makers: Bob’s talented grandchildren Skip Marley, Jo Mersa Marley, Bambaata, and Shacia Payne Marley.
 More artists are still to be added to the star-studded lineup, and will be announced as the bookings are confirmed.